fundukk/job-application-tracker/README.md

 https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit#gid=0

--Copy the part labeled SPREADSHEET_ID and paste it into the script where indicated.
+- Copy the part labeled SPREADSHEET_ID and paste it into the script where indicated.

 ### 📊 Example Output
 Here is how the tracker looks after running the script: